starkers/jenkins-ansible-launch/README.md

 export REPO="git@github.com:user/ansible-deploy.git"    # your repo of ansible tasks export BRANCH="master"                                  # The branch
-export TASKS="main.yml something.yml"                   # space seperated list of playbooks to be executed export ARGS="--check"                                   # any flags you'd like to throw at "ansible-playbook"  (EG: -vv)
+export TASKS="main.yml something.yml"                   # space seperated list of playbooks to be executed

+export ARGS="--check"                                   # any flags you'd like to throw at "ansible-playbook"  (EG: -vv) export DEBUG=true                                       # this enables set -x, anything else will disable it

 bash ~/.ssh/ansible-time
 ```